trevor-moon/openbox-window-keybindings/README.md

 ## Notes

 The specific keybinding modifier-key combination may be changed to meet your preference.
-The modifier-key combination is the content bewteen the " " in `<keybind key="">` within the snippet.
+The modifier-key combination is the content between the " " in `<keybind key="">` within the snippet.

 ## Resources